By: Team F11-1 Since: March 2020 Licence: MIT

 Prerequisite: Launch

-succesfully, and have eaten something on the day you want to generate report on. -
+Calgosuccesfully, and have eaten something on the day you want to generate report on. -

 Test case: